 Depending on your location you might be able to speak to an Alum over the phone or online, or meet up with them face-to-face at a coffee shop nearby.
 We also run a series of small events around the world where you can speak to GVI Alumni, Ambassadors and staff members.

-This is Jasmine, also known as Jazzy, our wonderful Program Manager at the GVI base on Curieuse Island, Seychelles.
-Jazzy grew up with a keen interest in conservation which lead ...
+This is Jasmine, also known as Jazzy, our wonderful Program Manager at the GVI base on Mahe Island, Seychelles.
+Jazzy grew up with a keen interest in conservation which lead her ...

 ‘If only every student could do this.
 It changes your life in all the right ways,’ says Chris Heritage, parent of Luke Heritage, one of our teen volunteers who has participated on two GVI programs, one in Costa Rica and another in South Africa.